Tours, Activities and Must-Dos on Aitutaki

 Location: Transfers are included with the operators mentioned above.

-Location: Tours depart from Ootu Beach, but transfers are included.
+Location: Tours depart from Ootu Beach, Aitutaki.
+Transfers to and from your accommodation are included.

 Location: Compare charters and find their locations in The Best Fishing Charters in Aitutaki.